zachgk/catln/docs/philosophy/basics.md

 data ComplexInt(Int real, Int irrational)
 ```

-If you noticed earlier, it is possible to have multiple objects that share the same name.
-The objects can be thought of like a pattern that is matched against tuples.
-Each object also can correspond to any number of arrows that are applied if the pattern matches.
-So, there is also no problem of having multiple objects match the same tuple since it just means all the arrows from all matching objects apply.

 ## Type Classes

 Along with objects, Catln also has type classes.
 Each type class corresponds to the combination of one or more objects.
-It is essentially a sum of products.
-The type class can be thought of as a boolean property where a tuple has a set of type classes that it matches.
+If each object is a product, the type class is a union of products.
+The type class can also be thought of as a boolean property where a tuple has a set of type classes that it matches.

 Type classes can be used to represent common properties and behaviors across multiple objects.
 It is analogous to enums, interfaces, and parent classes in object oriented classes.
 It also corresponds to both sum types and type classes in Haskell.